dsc-courses/practice.dsc10.com/index.md

 ### 🆕 Quizzes

-Starting in Fall 2023, quizzes are administered in discussion section.
 Below, you'll find an archive of past quizzes.
 While you'll find the answers to all quiz questions, you won't find detailed explanations.
 For quizzes, you should try to figure out why the answers are what they are on your own, and come to us in office hours if you're stuck.
 (Exam questions are harder, hence the detailed explanations.)

 <center>
 <table class="table" style="width:60%">